 Medium tofu is firm enough to handle but soft enough that when shallow-fried it has a crispy outer shell and a soft, almost eggy inside.

-Cut Tofu into Cubes
+Cut Tofu Into Cubes

 Now that you’ve got your medium firm tofu in hand, the first step is to drain it and then cut it into relatively even-sized cubes.
 We cut them in roughly one-inch cubes, which is a good size for working with and also a perfect size for snacking on.
 Don’t worry if you can’t get them perfectly even.
 While testing, we ended up with some non uniform pieces and it wasn’t an issue.